ics-software-engineering/meteor-example-form-react-semantic-ui/README.md

 * add email field as slug

 * Need to use consistent case for all file names.
 Here and in meteor-application-template-react.

+Create an assignment where you have to check to see if the email is already in database and not add the record if not found.